pugjs/pug-en/src/language/interpolation.md

   #[q(lang="es") ¡Hola Mundo!]
 ```

+You could accomplish the same thing by writing an HTML tag inline with your Pug, but then what's the point of writing the Pug?
+Wrap an inline Pug tag declaration in `#[` and `]` and it'll be evaluated and buffered into the content of its containing tag.

 Note that a tag is not required for interpolation to work.
 If your variable is valid html or even a block of valid html, it can be inserted like so:

 ```pug-preview